 After something of a training degustation Tim has straddled the realms of cardiac anaesthesia and intensive care in equal doses.
 Particular clinical interests include cardiovascular physiology and support and cardiac ultrasound, as well as critical airway management, particularly in the ICU environment.

-Tim is the Deputy Director of ICU and one of St V’s CICM supervisors of training and has a keen interest in medical education and supervision as well as welfare of doctors in training.
+Tim is the Director of St Vincent’s Hospital Melbourne ICU and one of St V’s CICM supervisors of training and has a keen interest in medical education and supervision as well as welfare of doctors in training.
 He also has an interest in the impact inter-practitioner interactions has on clinical decision making and patient outcomes.

 Beyond the hospital walls Tim has active research interests in the ever controversial experiment of parenting, as well as the health benefits of home-made yeast products and very small scale farming.

 Patricia was born in India and grew up in Zimbabwe where she completed her undergraduate MBChB degree.
 She moved to Australia in 2008 with her mind set on Obstetrics.
 She completed a diploma in Obs and Gynae with RANZCOG before taking a complete 180 degree turn and pursuing a career in critical care.
 Her ICU training started in the NT and she worked in both Darwin and Alice Springs with short stints in Katherine and Tennant creek.
 She moved to Melbourne in 2015 and completed her advanced training in St Vincent’s Hospital with a brief detour to the Royal Children’s Hospital PICU.